 Students at Summit Prep have access to a high-quality college preparatory curriculum.
-This past year, 100% of the graduating class was accepted to a four-year college or university.
 Additionally, Summit Prep helps students develop a full range of capabilities – intellectual, emotional, and social – for success in their life’s pursuits.
 Throughout high school, students work one-on-one with their mentors and in peer groups to develop and exhibit our six core characteristics: Courage, Compassion, Curiosity, Integrity, Respect, and Responsibility.

 Summit Prep | Executive Director

 Cady was born and raised on the island of Oahu in a multicultural home.
 She attended Stanford University and attained a bachelor’s degree in Human Biology with an Area of Concentration in the Intersection of Ethnicity, Education and Health and a minor in Native American Studies.
 She continued her education at the Stanford Graduate School of Education, where she earned her Masters in Education.
 Her commitment to working with educational programs in diverse communities across the country has spanned a decade.
 Cady has previously worked as a teacher-coach, biology and AP Environmental Science teacher and a mentor for five years.
 She has also served as the Director of Human Resources for the entire Summit Public Schools larger network, and the Assistant Director for Summit Prep specifically for two years before transitioning to her role as the Executive Director.
 In addition to her work in public education, she has worked with a literacy project in Hawaii; an academic and cultural summer program on the Coeur d’Alene Indian Reservation in Idaho; and a residential program teaching science to Native American high school students in South Dakota.

 Summit Prep | Dean of Culture & Instruction